cdapio/cdap/cdap-docs/admin-manual/source/operations/logging.rst

 **Note:** The :ref:`Logging HTTP RESTful API
 <http-restful-api-logging-changing-system-service-log-levels>` for changing system service
 log levels can only be used with system services that are running under Distributed CDAP.
-For changing the log levels of system services under CDAP Local Sandbox, you need to modify the ``logback.xml`` file and restart CDAP.
+For changing the log levels of system services under CDAP Sandbox, you need to modify the ``logback.xml`` file and restart CDAP.